 925–975: Quick Successions

-In the end it is Athelstan, Edward’s eldest son who succeeds him as king of the English in 925.
+In the end, it is Athelstan, Edward’s eldest son who succeeds him as king of the English in 925.
 He marries the sister of king Sihtric of the Northumbrians.
 When Sihtric dies in 926, Athelstan is quick to take the Northumbrian crown for himself.
 Effectively, he is now high king to all kingdoms on the island.
 Sihtric’s cousin Guthfrith tries to invade England but Athelstan expels him in 927.
 Things then stay quiet until 938.
-Athelstan and his brother Edmund fight a Scots army that includes many northmen.
+Athelstan and his brother Edmund fight a Scots army that includes many Northmen.
 These Danes retreat to Dublin after the fight.
 Athelstan dies in 941 and Edmund takes the crown, only eighteen years old.

 The first problem he encounters is that the Northumbrians break their word to him.
-Instead of swearing their allegiance to him as to Athelstan, they appoint Anlaf as their king.
+Instead of swearing their allegiance to him as to Athelstan, they appoint Anlaf14 as their king.
 Anlaf takes Tamworth and is almost defeated by Edmund, but manages to escape.
 The two kings eventually make their peace.
 Anlaf is baptised and dies that same year.
 Edmund then makes quick work by banishing the two remaining Northumbrian kings.
-They are Anlaf, son of Sihtric and Reynold, son of Guthferth.
+They are Anlaf, son of Sihtric15 and Reynold, son of Guthferth.
 After Northumbria, Edward overruns Cumberland.
 He gives it to Malcolm of Scotland on the condition that they will be allies.
 Upon his death in 946, Edmund’s brother Edred becomes king.
 He confirms both the alliances with Northumbria and the Scots (947).
-Yet, the Northumbrians choose Eric for their king.
+Yet, the Northumbrians choose Eric16 for their king.
 Edred takes his army northwards.
 The local rulers overturn their decision and expel Eric within the year.

-The king of Mercia, Edgar Atheling, is then chosen as king of the English.
+The king of Mercia, Edgar Atheling,19 is then chosen as king of the English.
 And the ASC hardly comments anymore on the heathens, Danes or plundering.
 Except for an attack in 966 by Thored, son of Gunner who raids Westmorland.

 975–1002: The Second Wave of Attacks

 Despite the treaty the raids don’t stop.
-More attacks happen in Devonshire, Cornwall, Wales and Watchet (997), Dorsetshire and the isle of Wight, Hampshire and Sussex (998).
+More attacks happen in Devonshire, Cornwall, Wales and Watchet (997), Dorsetshire and the Isle of Wight, Hampshire and Sussex (998).
 The Kents fight the Danes along the Thames in 999.
 Ethelred has ordered a fleet and pursues the Danes, but to no avail.
 Instead, the king ravages Cumberland and Anglesey in 1000.
 It is the force and fierceness of the attacks in 1001 that shakes the English to the core.
-The Danes are victorious at the battle of Alton.
-They move to Devonshire.
+The Danes are victorious at the battle of Alton.26 They move to Devonshire.
 The local ruler breaks his allegiance to Ethelred and allows them on his land.
 They plunder Teignton and many other towns before moving to Exmouth and Pin-Hoo.
 The Anglo-Saxon army meets them at the village of Pin-Hoo, but the Danes win.
 The king and his council decided on another tribute.
 This time of 24,000 pounds.

 Only a year later, Ethelred’s orders to kill any Danish criminals escalates into the mass-murder of Danes around the country.
 It is better known as St Brice’s day massacre of 1002.